kiwix/kiwix-js-pwa/README.md

 # Privacy Policy

-Kiwix JS Wikivoyage UWP works entirely offline unless you specifically request otherwise on the Configuration page.
-We do not collect any of your personal data and don't even know what you are doing with this application.
+Kiwix JS Wikivoyage works offline, and does not collect or record any of your personal data.
+It only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
+This history is lost on exiting the app and is not recorded in any way.

 By default, this application will remember your last-visited page between sessions using a local cookie that is accessible only by this app on this device.
-If you are accessing sensitive information that you do not wish to be displayed next time you open this app, we recommend that you [turn this option off](file:///C:/Users/geoff/Source/Repos/kiwix-js-windows-wikimed/www/index.html#privacy) in the Configuration options.
+If you are accessing sensitive information that you do not wish to be displayed next time you open this app, we recommend that you turn this option off in the Configuration options.

 This application only reads the archive files that you explicitly select on your device and files included in its own package: it is not capable of reading any other files.
 It will only access the Kiwix download server if